-Whether you’re a property investor or a real-estate agent, property value estimates are likely a key part of your day-to-day business as a real-estate professional.
+Whether you’re a property investor or a real estate agent, property value estimates are likely a key part of your day-to-day business as a real estate professional.
 As such, you may already use an Automated Valuation Model to estimate property values.
 However, with various options at your fingertips you want to make sure you understand how an AVM can help you and who the best providers are.

 The data analyzed typically includes property characteristics, comparable sale prices, property market trends, the age of the property and more.
 In this post, we contrast and compare the most well-known AVM providers on the market.

-The Best AVM in Real Estate
+The Best AVMs in Real Estate

 Below, we explore a selection of the top AVM real estate providers.
 Let’s take a look.